Should Things Like TEXT? Fail On NULL

 Increasingly I've come to believe that functions should not accept NULL states as arguments, unless they are specifically designed for doing conditional tests (e.g. IF needs to take NULL in its condition slot...)

 I think that if you write code that says if not text? var [...] and VAR was null, that should be an error to cue you into the fact that your test was meaningless.
-We now have empty splice that can serve a role of a "friendlier" form of nothing (the new BLANK now that _ is SPACE).
+We now have empty splice that can serve a role of a "friendlier" form of nothing (called a "HOLE").
 So you can use that for your variable if you need tests like this to succeed.

 Should Testing Quoted Values Soft Fail?